LucaDev13/api-client-ruby/README.md

 #=> A massive hash that you can find details of at:
 #     https://developer.getinvisiblehand.com/documentation

-# Search for products in a different region with a load of other relevant
+# Search for products with sorting and ordering and a specific size.
-# options
 api.products({
   :query => "galaxy",    # Search term
-  :region => "ca",       # Which region to query
   :sort => "popularity", # What to order results by :order => "desc",      # Direction to order results by :size => "100"         # Number of results to return